DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 VirtualTable.StubCell | [TableCellProps](table.md#tablecellprops) | Renders a stub table cell.
 VirtualTable.StubHeaderCell | [TableCellProps](table.md#tablecellprops) | Renders a stub table header cell.

-Additional properties are added to the component's root element.
+If you specify additional properties, they are added to the component's root element.

 ## Plugin Developer Reference